Curiosity Stream

-The Curiosity Stream (legally CuriosityStream Inc.), also known as the Curiosity Channel, is an American media company and subscription video streaming service that offers documentary programming including films, series, and TV shows.
-It was launched in 2015 by the founder of the Discovery Channel, John S. Hendricks.
+Curiosity Stream Inc. (often referred to as Curiosity Stream), formerly branded as CuriosityStream, is an American media company and over-the-top subscription video streaming service which offers documentary programming including films, series, and TV shows.
+The company offers a video on demand subscription service branded as "Curiosity Stream" and a linear broadcast television channel known as the Curiosity Channel through various services including FuboTV and The Roku Channel.

+The service was launched in 2015 by the founder of the Discovery Channel, John S. Hendricks.
 As of 2021, it was reported to have approximately 20 million subscribers worldwide across its direct and bundled platforms.

-Curiosity Stream produces original documentaries and series including Royals: Keeping the Crown, The History of Home, Miniverse, Stephen Hawking's Favorite Places, David Attenborough's Light on Earth, and Deep Time History; and additionally features content from producers such as the BBC and NHK.
+Curiosity Stream produces original documentaries and series including Royals: Keeping the Crown, The History of Home, Miniverse, Stephen Hawking's Favorite Places, David Attenborough's Light on Earth, Deep Time History, and additionally features content from the BBC, NHK, and other producers.

 History

-John Hendricks, who founded Discovery in 1982, started Curiosity Stream as a stand-alone OTT media service in March 2015 with his daughter, Elizabeth Hendricks, as Chief Executive Officer.
-The service expanded distribution to Amazon Channels, and then in 2017, had its first distribution deal with a multichannel video programming distributor (MVPD) when it became available on Comcast's set-top box VOD platform and the MSO's Xfinity Stream app/portal.
+John Hendricks, who founded Discovery in 1982, started Curiosity Stream as a stand-alone OTT media service in March 2015 with his daughter, Elizabeth Hendricks, as CEO.
+The service expanded distribution to Amazon Channels and in 2017, had its first distribution deal with a multichannel video programming distributor (MVPD) when it became available on Comcast's set-top box VOD platform and the MSO's Xfinity Stream app/portal.
 In April 2018, Dish Network made Curiosity Stream available on internet-connected Hopper devices and the Dish Anywhere mobile app.

-In June 2018, Clint Stinchcomb was appointed president and CEO of the company, after first joining Curiosity Stream in 2017 as Chief Distribution Officer.
+In June 2018, Clint Stinchcomb was appointed president and CEO of the company, after first joining Curiosity Stream in 2017 as chief distribution officer.
 He is also the co-founder and former CEO of Poker Central.
-Previously Stinchcomb held positions as managing director of Worldwide Media Group (WMG) and executive VP and GM of Discovery Communications' Emerging Television Networks.
+Previously Stinchcomb held positions as managing director of Worldwide Media Group (WMG) and executive vice president and general manager of Discovery Communications' Emerging Television Networks.

-In July 2020, it signed a partnership deal with Swedish telecommunications company Com Hem to bring the company's library content to Sweden.
+In July 2020, Curiosity Stream signed a partnership deal with Swedish telecommunications Com Hem to bring the company's library content to Sweden.
 Many of the programs were made available with Swedish subtitles.
 In August 2020, Matthew Blank joined Curiosity Stream's board of directors.
-Blank formerly served as an advisor to Showtime Networks where he spent over 20 years as the chairman and CEO of Showtime Networks, overseeing series such as Homeland, Dexter, and Billions.

-On October 15, 2020, Curiosity Stream became the first publicly traded streaming media company focused on factual content when it started trading on NASDAQ under the Ticker symbol "CURI".
+Blank had formerly spent over 20 years as the chairman and CEO of Showtime Networks where he had overseen television series including Homeland, Dexter, and Billions.
+On October 15, 2020, Curiosity Stream became the first publicly traded streaming media company focused on factual content when it started trading on NASDAQ under the ticker symbol "CURI".
 The public trading was a result of a reverse merger with Software Acquisition Group, Inc., a special-purpose acquisition company.